Moon Photography: A Lunar Photo Gallery

 Whether the event is labeled a Supermoon a Harvest Moon or anything in between, this glowing rock is a constant reminder of our place within the solar system.

-I have been photographing Earth’s natural satellite in various orientations for the past 7 years, and have some tips to share with aspiring night sky photographers.
+I have been photographing Earth’s natural satellite in various orientations for the past 7 years, and I have some tips to share with aspiring night sky photographers.

 The tutorial below shares tips and tricks for capturing a beautiful shot of your own using a digital camera and a tripod.
 If you own a telescope, it’s possible to take even better shots through the eyepiece.

-On top of being an amateur astrophotographer, I like to consider myself somewhat of a nature and landscape photographer as well.
+On top of being an astrophotographer, I like to consider myself somewhat of a nature and landscape photographer as well.

 I am passionate about our natural environment and the plants and animals that call this planet home.
 You’ll notice that I like to combine the night sky in my landscape photos.